syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ---
 layout: post
-title: Customizations in .NET MAUI DatePicker control | Syncfusion
+title: Customizations in .NET MAUI TimePicker control | Syncfusion
-description: Learn here all about Customizations support in Syncfusion .NET MAUI DatePicker (SfDatePicker) control and more.
+description: Learn here all about Customizations support in Syncfusion .NET MAUI TimePicker (SfTimePicker) control and more.
 platform: maui
-control: SfDatePicker
+control: SfTimePicker
 documentation: ug
 ---

-# Customizations in .NET MAUI DatePicker (SfDatePicker)
+# Customizations in .NET MAUI TimePicker (SfTimePicker)

-You can customize the header, column header, footer, selected item of the [`SfDatePicker`]().
+You can customize the header, column header, footer, selected item of the [`SfTimePicker`]().

 ## Header customization

-[`SfDatePicker`]() allows customizing the header's background, text color, and fonts.
+[`SfTimePicker`]() allows customizing the header's background, text color, and fonts.

 ### Set header text

-[`SfDatePicker`]() allows providing custom text to its header by setting the [`SfDatePicker.HeaderView`]() property.
+[`SfTimePicker`]() allows providing custom text to its header by setting the [`SfTimePicker.HeaderView`]() property.

 {% tabs %}